 TortoiseGitMerge is a free/open-source application.
 It lets you see differences in text files, merge those changes and even review and apply unified diff files, often called patches.

-While working on text files, e.g. source files in your favourite programming language, or html/xml files for your documentation or website, you will often have a situation where you need to compare different versions of those files.
+While working on text files, e.g. source files in your favorite programming language, or HTML/XML files for your documentation or website, you will often have a situation where you need to compare different versions of those files.
 Sometimes you get a different version from someone else, sometimes you just want to see the changes you've made.